 The Frost Fund

-Cal Poly alumnus William Frost and his wife, Linda, gave a CSU-record $110 million to Cal Poly’s College of Science and Mathematics.
+Cal Poly alumnus William Frost and his wife, Linda, gave a CSU-record $110 million to Cal Poly’s Bailey College of Science and Mathematics.
 The gift is among the largest ever given to public higher education in California.

 Vision